An interior design studio creating spaces with soul

 The owner’s significant collection of contemporary art and photography including works by Marilyn Minter, Alec Soth, Gordon Parks, Yayoi Kusama, and William Eggleston reside amongst bold and unique furnishings that span decades of design.

-Bocci sconce and Lawson-Fenning burgundy credenza
+Bocci sconce and Lawson-Fenning burgundy credenza filled with stacks of books

 A Bocci sconce snakes its way up the wall, escaping the Lawson-Fenning burgundy credenza.
 Print by Lucy Raven.